seberg/experimental_user_dtypes/README.md

 this means working of a branch: https://github.com/numpy/numpy/compare/main...seberg:experimental-dtype-api).

+At this time (should change very soon), also use `NPY_USE_NEW_CASTINGIMPL=1` as an environment variable during install to avoid certain issues.

 This is *very* early stage, so I will not take care about clean changesets.
 Right now I expect to move this to the NumPy organization as soon as the dust settles and things actually work.